FirazOztrk/Image-Resizer-Pro/README.md

 # Image Resizer Pro

 A powerful Chrome extension that allows you to easily resize and manipulate images directly in your browser.
-You can dowland and use link there : https://chromewebstore.google.com/detail/image-resizer-pro/ejggheklfiojnehgknfipcggdibllgin
+You can dowland and use : https://chromewebstore.google.com/detail/image-resizer-pro/ejggheklfiojnehgknfipcggdibllgin

 ## Features